xianlinbox/daily_practise/aws-solution-architect/security.md

 WAF for granular config for one application.
-Firewall Manager: Manage rules for all the accounts in the organisation, define the common sets for all the accounts Shield for additional feature on top of WAF.
+Firewall Manager: Manage rules for all the accounts in the organisation, define the common sets for all the accounts Shield for additional feature on top of

 ## AWS Inspector